Types of Nanny Jobs and Your Steps

 Our temporary family assistant jobs involve helping a family with household tasks in addition to helping with the children.
-You may be asked to drive the kids, run errands, go grocery shopping, do some laundry and possibly prepare dinner.
+You may be asked to run errands, go grocery shopping, do some laundry and possibly prepare dinner.
 You may also be asked to help with homework!
 These jobs typically are with families with school-aged children or younger children who attend daycare.
-Family assistant jobs pay a higher hourly rate and require completion of our agency training program.
+Family assistant jobs pay a higher hourly rate and require completion of our agency (Sidekick) training program.

-We also place full-time and part-time family assistants in permanent, ongoing positions.
+We also place full-time and part-time family assistants in long-term, ongoing positions.
 Family assistant positions involve some child care, typically of school-aged children, but incorporate household management as well.
 Common duties asked of a family assistant include family laundry, grocery shopping, errands, simple meal planning and preparation, and other household organization.
-If you’re interested in family assistant work, you must successfully complete our agency training program.
+Driving carpools and kids to activities is also part of the job description as well.
+If you’re interested in family assistant work, you must successfully complete our agency (Sidekick) training program.

 It’s important to us that the job be a good fit, not only for the hiring family, but for the candidate as well.
-To summarize the permanent placement process:
+To summarize the long-term placement (i.e., 2+ months or longer) process:

 - If the phone screen + interview go well, the Nanny Network verifies the candidate’s references